tech-engine/goscrapy/README.md

 ### Job
-A Job represents an input to the goscrapy spider.
-In the provided code __`job.go`__, a Job struct is defined by fields like id and query of which only the id field is compulsory and you can add custom fields to the Job structure as you feel required.
+Job represents an input to the goscrapy spider.
+In __`job.go`__, a **Job** struct is defined by fields like id and query of which only the id field is compulsory and you can add custom fields to the Job structure as you feel required.

 ```go
 // id field is compulsory in a Job defination.
 You can add your custom to Job